 Bisphosphonates are not recommended for premenopausal women who may become pregnant or for people with severely impaired kidney function.
 Please visit our bisphosphonates information page to learn more about this treatment.

 Denosumab is approved for preventing and treating osteoporosis in postmenopausal women at increased risk for fractures.
-Denosumab is used when patients cannot tolerate other osteoporosis medicines or if other medicines are not working well.
+Denosumab, although approved as first-line therapy to treat bone loss, it's commonly used when patients cannot tolerate other osteoporosis medicines or if other medicines are not working well.

 Denosumab is also used to treat bone loss in women who are receiving treatment for breast cancer.
 It is also used to prevent bone problems in patients with bone metastases (cancer that has spread to the bones) from certain types of tumors.